Rollfix-Eilwagen

 The Rollfix-Eilwagen GmbH (Rollfix Express Car Ltd.) was a German manufacturer of motor vehicles in Wandsbek quarter of Hamburg, Germany, located at Stubbenhuk 10, today the location of the Henry-Nannen Journalist School.

 The company was founded in 1923 or earlier.
 Another source indicates 1926 as founding year.
 1923 began the production and marketing of three wheeler of the brand Rollfix.
 The company was specialized on commercial vehicles.
 In addition, some were created Passenger cars.

 1933 it came to a comparison procedure.
 Successor company became the 1934 Rollfix-Werke Frederic Schröder KG with the brand name Motrix.

 The first vehicles had the single wheel behind.
 Between the two front wheels was an open platform for cargo.
 Alternatively, a box was available.
 A tubular frame formed the base.
-A two-stroke engine was placeded in front of the chaindriven rear wheel.
+A two-stroke engine was placed in front of the chaindriven rear wheel.
 First 127 cc engines were supplied by DKW and had optional 297 cc.
 The driver sat on a saddle over the rear wheel.
 An advertisement shows a two seats in row version.
 It was steered with a handlebar.
 The original price was 1000 Reichsmark.

 In 1927 a steering wheel superseded the handlebar.
 The engines supplier changed to the ILO-Motorenwerke, Pinneberg.
 Prices rose from 1260 to 1600 Reichsmark.

 In 1932 or 1933, a redesign was marketed.
 The single wheel was now in front.
 The model Hamburg was a flatbed truck with closed cab.
 It was designed for 500 kg payload.
 The ILO engine was 200 cc.
 On the same frame a rig for 1.5 tons payload was designed.
 The new price was 2580 Reichsmark was described as too high for successful marketing.